 An ongoing, uneven adoption

-Despite the generally growing adoption of machine learning in finance and the stock market, by investigating this trend in detail we might unveil conflicting situations.
+Despite the growing adoption of machine learning in banking and the stock market, by investigating this trend in detail we might unveil conflicting situations.
 On the one hand, major asset managers are leading the way with significant investments in ML implementation and financial software development, but also by securing top talent.
 On the other hand, small businesses may have a hard time keeping up.

 Based on CFA Institute, indeed, only 10% of portfolio managers surveyed said they had been using machine learning techniques in the previous 12 months.

 Similar results were described by Statista in their report on the use of artificial intelligence for portfolio management in 2020, according to which only 6% of asset owners and investment managers surveyed declared applying the technology.
 Nevertheless, 76% of the respondents showed interest in the future adoption of AI for portfolio management.

 No matter how things go, the race is on and the most forward-looking financial players may derive massive benefits from ML-based stock prediction.
 However, all of these advantages come with some challenges.
 After all, ML is an amazing technology, but it's not magic, despite previous simplifications involving clairvoyants and crystal balls.

 And even if we really wanted to see it as a crystal ball, we'd still need a wizard to look into it, just as we'll still need human financial experts to properly leverage ML solutions in the years to come.